 Michigan takes crimes committed while under the influence quite seriously.
 MCL 750.237 states that individuals may not carry, possess, or use a firearm if they are intoxicated by any substance.
 A blood alcohol content (BAC) greater than 0.08 constitutes intoxication in Michigan.

 Simple possession may be charged if an individual is intoxicated and carries a firearm.
-This may result in up to 93 days in jail, a fine up to $100, or both.
+This may result in up to 93 days in jail, a fine of up to $100, or both.
 Discharging the firearm while intoxicated increases the maximum fine to $500.

 This offense may escalate to a felony if another person is injured because of the discharge.
 The offense carries a minimum of 5 years imprisonment, a fine between $1,000 and $5,000, or both.
 If a person dies as a result of the discharge, the maximum sentence increases to 15 years in prison, a fine between $2,500 and $5,000, or both.